 - Healthcare organizations, labs and medical research centers process massive amounts of data from IoT devices and large image files from X-rays, MRIs and other tools to improve diagnostics and treatment.

-- Artificial intelligence will demand low-latency connectivity and high-availability compute.
-Delivering service from the edge to the core and back will be critical in a modern world of fast decision making devices.
+- Artificial intelligence (AI) will demand low latency connectivity and high-availability compute.
+Delivering service from the edge to the core and back will be critical in a modern world of fast decision-making devices.